nuodb/nuodb-helm-charts/docs/HowToConnectExternally.md

     --set admin.externalAccess.enabled=true
 ```

-Install the `database` chart for the primary Helm release and deploying TE _group 1_:
+Install the `database` chart for the primary Helm release and deploying TE _group 1_.
+Configure `tx-type=oltp` label for the TEs in this group.

 ```shell
 helm install database-group1 nuodb/database \